Andy Williams' Dear Heart

 Williams's acting role in the 1964 film I'd Rather Be Rich included a performance of the original song "Almost There", which makes its first album appearance here.
 As the B-side of "On the Street Where You Live" (the single from his last album), "Almost There" debuted on the Billboard Hot 100 in the issue of the magazine dated November 14, 1964, eventually reaching number 67 during its five-week stay.
-It performed even better on the Easy Listening (or Adult Contemporary) chart, going as high as number 12 during its four weeks there.
+It performed even better on the Easy Listening (or Adult Contemporary) chart, going as high as number 12 during its four weeks there. and number 100 on the Cashbox singles chart, spending its only week on the chart at number 100.
 The song's biggest success was in the UK, where it spent three weeks at number two during a 17-week run on the singles chart.
-This album's A-side, "Dear Heart", written for the 1964 Glenn Ford/Geraldine Page movie of the same name, debuted on the pop and Easy Listening charts just two weeks later and spent 11 weeks on each of them, peaking at number 24 on the Hot 100 and spending a week at number two Easy Listening.
+This album's A-side, "Dear Heart", written for the 1964 Glenn Ford/Geraldine Page movie of the same name, debuted on the pop and Easy Listening charts just two weeks later and spent 11 weeks on each of them, peaking at number 24 on the Hot 100 and spending a week at number two Easy Listening. and number 15 on the Cashbox singles chart, during its 12 weeks there.

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on March 23, 1999, the other album being Williams's Columbia release from May 1966, The Shadow of Your Smile.
-The CD was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
+The album was released on compact disc as one of two albums on one CD by Collectables Records on March 23, 1999, along with Williams's 1965 Columbia album, The Shadow of Your Smile.
+Andy Williams' Dear Heart was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.